Chaired by: Simone Borghesi, Director FSR Climate

 The Florence School of Regulation Climate (FSR Climate) is pleased to announce its Annual Conference on the Economic Assessment of European Climate Policies to take place at the European University institute in Florence on 30 November- 1 December 2017.

-The conference will cover the main climate-related existing policies, at EU, national and subnational levels and will include three plenary sessions on Energy efficiency, Renewable policies and Environmental taxation.
-A special session will focus on the EU ETS.
+The conference will cover the main climate-related existing policies, at EU, national and subnational levels and will include four plenary sessions on Energy efficiency, Renewable policies, Environmental taxation and EU ETS.

 Energy efficiency: Andreas Löschel (University of Münster and Centre of Applied Economic Research Münster, Germany)

 Renewable policies: Carolyn Fisher (Resources for the Future, USA)

 Environmental taxation: Cameron Hepburn (University of Oxford and London School of Economics, UK)

 EU ETS: Antoine Dechezleprêtre (London School of Economics, UK).

 The conference keynote speech will be delivered by Lucas Bretschger (ETH Zürich, Switzerland).

 Student (presenting a paper)*: 200 euro

 * Students must provide proof of their student status.